New Jersey Rear-End Truck Accident Attorneys

 If you got hurt from a rear-end truck accident, you probably needed to seek medical attention and ended up with medical bills to pay.
 If the truck driver was at fault, they should be held liable for compensating your damages through their liability insurance company.

-When you hire Brach Eichler Trial Lawyers, our New Jersey rear-end truck accident lawyers will file an insurance claim or a lawsuit on your behalf.
+When you hire Brach Eichler Injury Lawyers, our New Jersey rear-end truck accident lawyers will file an insurance claim or a lawsuit on your behalf.
 We’ll take care of every step needed to secure maximum compensation.
 In New Jersey, there are multiple options to pursue compensation for an injured victim’s damages.
 These include:

 New Jersey law requires all vehicle owners and operators to carry auto insurance with minimum liability limits for bodily injury and property damage.
 Since commercial trucks tend to cause more damage than small cars, liability coverage is much higher for truck drivers.
 You can file a liability claim to recover damages, such as: